-is located in large estuaries (>500 acres).
-Wetlands in large estuaries had significantly higher CRAM index scores, primarily due to higher Hydrology and Biotic Structure attribute scores, than small estuaries (p-value >0.05; Figure 4).
+Along the southern California coast, approximately 75% of salt marsh area (3,070 acres) is located in large estuaries (>500 acres).
+Wetlands in large estuaries had significantly higher CRAM index scores, primarily due to higher attribute scores for Hydrologic Regime and Biotic Structure, than small estuaries (p-value >0.05; Figure 4).
 This difference was greatest for Biotic Structure, which was 13 % higher.
-The comparison between large and small estuaries was only performed for South Coast estuaries due to the prevalence of smaller-sized estuaries in the region.